abcdesktopio/docs/opsdocs/docs/advanced/4.4/storage/cache.md

 ## Overwritten user homedirectory directory entries

-To reduce I/O to the storage backend, you can defined entries in the `desktop.directorytomemoryemptydir` option, and overwrite users sub directories.
+To reduce I/O to the storage backend, you can define entries in the `desktop.directorytomemoryemptydir` option to overwrite specific user subdirectories.

 ```
 desktop.directorytomemoryemptydir: [ '.cache', '.local', '.config' ]